Pruvosby TELCOMA Global

 What to Expect

 The Certified Ethical Hacker exam costs $950 to $1,199 depending on the training option.
-EC-Council requires either their official training or proof of two years of information security experience to qualify.
+Yeah, it's pricey.
+EC-Council requires either their official training or proof of two years of infosec experience to even sit for the exam, and the training path is more common since it also prepares you.
 You'll face 125 questions in 240 minutes, giving you roughly 1 minute and 55 seconds per question.
-Percentage-based passing with a variable cut score between 60% and 85% depending on the exam form.
-The form is randomly assigned and the cut score adjusts for difficulty.
+Percentage-based with a variable cut score between 60% and 85% depending on which exam form you get.
+The form is randomly assigned, and the cut score adjusts for difficulty.
+That's a wide range, which means some exam forms are significantly harder than others.

 Prerequisites and Audience

 Two years of information security work experience OR completion of an official EC-Council training course.
-The training path is more common since it also prepares you for the exam.
-Penetration testers, vulnerability analysts, security consultants, and anyone in offensive security roles.
-CEH covers the hacker methodology from a defensive perspective.
+Most people go the training route since it doubles as exam prep.
+If you go the experience route, you'll need to submit an application with verification.
+Penetration testers, vulnerability analysts, security consultants, and anyone moving into offensive security.
+CEH covers the hacker methodology from a defensive perspective — the idea is "think like a hacker to defend like a pro."
+It's the most widely recognized offensive security cert at the entry-to-mid level.

 Staying Certified

-Three-year cycle requiring 120 EC-Council Continuing Education (ECE) credits and an $80 annual membership fee.
+Three-year cycle requiring 120 EC-Council Continuing Education credits and an $80 annual membership fee.
+The annual fee on top of the renewal credits is a bit annoying, but that's the EC-Council model.

 CEH What the Exam Tests

-The exam covers hacking methodology: footprinting, scanning, enumeration, system hacking, malware analysis, sniffing, social engineering, denial of service, session hijacking, web server and application hacking, wireless hacking, IoT hacking, and cryptography.
-It's a knowledge exam, not a practical assessment.
+The exam covers the full hacking methodology across 20 modules: footprinting, scanning, enumeration, system hacking, malware analysis, sniffing, social engineering, denial of service, session hijacking, web app hacking, wireless hacking, IoT hacking, cloud computing, and cryptography.
+Important caveat: this is a knowledge exam, not a practical one.
+You're answering questions about tools and techniques, not actually hacking anything.

 Network and Perimeter Hacking